vdaas/vald/docs/contributing/coding-style.md

                     tt.Errorf("failed to init ngt service, error = %v", err) }

-                // in here, we use the struct initialization function instead of setting the fields,
+                // we use the struct initialization function instead of setting the fields,
                 // by combining the use of functional option, we can configure the struct,
                 // and the default values of the struct will be set automatically if we are not defining it. s, err := New(append(test.fields.srvOpts, WithNGT(ngt), WithErrGroup(eg))...)